Good News Is Not a Sufficient Condition for Motivated Reasoning: Experiment Design

-Subjects in Wave 1 answer one question about positivity; subjects in Wave 2 answer four questions about positivity and one neutral question.
-There are a total of 3,062 guesses to these questions.
-Zero guesses were exactly correct.\footnote{This suggests, reassuringly, that subjects did not look up the correct answers.} There are therefore a total of 3,062 news assessments.
-2,554 assessments are Positive or Negative, and 508 assessments are on the neutral topic.
+There are a total of 5,731 initial guesses: 3,699 guesses from Wave 1 and 2,032 guesses from Wave 2.
+39 (0.7 percent) of these guesses are exactly correct.\footnote{The low share of correct guesses suggests, reassuringly, that participants were not typically looking up the correct answers.} There are therefore a total of 5,692 news assessments from 1,521 participants.
+The Online Appendix confirms that treatments were balanced across demographic measures.

-The balance table for the Positive / Negative treatment is in \Cref{balance-table}.
-Since this randomization is within subject, treatments are expected to be balanced across demographics.
-The overall shares of Positive and Negative are not statistically significantly different, indicating that there is not substantially different attrition.